 There’s something about this documentary that feels it was made by the women themselves.
 Perhaps that’s because, as bearers of the truth, they must be true to themselves.
 They’re not embarrassed if they live with no electricity or their husband beats them.
 They report it to the world, as if saying, “This is my life.
 I know there’s better.”

-The final word about these incorrigible women comes from the directors themselves, Sushmit Ghosh and Rintu Thomas – “Writing with Fire is an electrifying reminder to never underestimate the strength of a woman who’s had enough.”
+The final word about these incorrigible women writing with fire comes from the directors themselves, Sushmit Ghosh and Rintu Thomas – “Writing with Fire is an electrifying reminder to never underestimate the strength of a woman who’s had enough.”

 Produced by Black Ticket Films.